filebrowser/filebrowser/README.md

 ## Features

-Please refer to our docs at [filebrowser.xyz/features](https://github.com/filebrowser/docs/tree/master/features)
+Please refer to our docs at [https://filebrowser.org/features](https://filebrowser.org/features)

 ## Install

-Please refer to our docs at [filebrowser.xyz](https://github.com/filebrowser/docs/tree/master/).
+For installation instructions please refer to our docs at [https://filebrowser.org/installation](https://filebrowser.org/installation).

-## Usage
+## Configuration

-Please refer to our docs at [filebrowser.xyz/usage](https://github.com/filebrowser/docs/tree/master/usage).
+[Authentication Method](https://filebrowser.org/configuration/authentication-method) - You can change the way the user authenticates with the filebrowser server

+[Commander Runner](https://filebrowser.org/configuration/command-runner) - The command runner is a feature that enables you to execute any shell command you want before or after a certain event.

+[Custom Branding](https://filebrowser.org/configuration/custom-branding) - You can customize your File Browser installation by change its name to any other you want, by adding a global custom style sheet and by using your own logotype if you want.

 ## Contributing

-Please refer to our docs at [filebrowser.xyz/contributing](https://github.com/filebrowser/docs/tree/master/contributing).
+If you're interested in contributing to this project, our docs are best places to start [https://filebrowser.org/contributing](https://filebrowser.org/contributing).